 Cons of Hammer Forging - Hammer forging requires a high initial investment for dedicated machinery.
 Similar to other rifling methods, a specific mandrel is required for every twist, and progressive twist is not possible.

 Manufacturability - This method requires dedicated equipment and tooling which is specific to the process, but can offer advantages due to reduced overall processing steps and total time from raw material to finished product.
 Machine and tooling advancements, such as the ability to chamber during the forging process, have made hammer forging more justifiable.

 Manufacturing Cost - Tooling - high; Machine - high; Cycle time - low

 Popularity - Due to high initial investment, hammer forging is less popular than other rifling processes.
 When it is used, it is typically for rifle barrels at high production levels.

-Typical Applications - Military rifles and AR platform civilian rifles
+Typical Applications - Military rifles and MSR platform civilian rifles